hirosystems/docs/docs/platform/overview.md

 - Clarity for VS Code
 - Git

 These tools enable you to quickly get up and running with the Platform without requiring additional steps.
-Less setup time equals more time for development and testing.
+Less setup time equals more time for translating your business models into code, testing them, and deploying them to a Stacks network!